mozilla-services/hermes/cn/README.rst

 When a client disconnects intentionally or not, the CN must braodcast to all Outbound Routers that the DeviceID is no longer connected.

+The client must send/receive data or send a ping at least once ever PINGINTERVAL.

 Helo
 ----